milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-23-systemic-theory.md

 states care about, like power or the spread of ideology.

-This is not to say that systemic politics offers nothing of value to questions about the specific foreign policy choices of states.
-It can be easily combined with lower-level theories to explain the specific forms that a state’s activity might take, as Braumoeller does in [other work](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/systemic-politics-and-the-origins-of-great-power-conflict/22394D8AB869CDF8F73735EBCF3A37E5) examining militarized interstate disputes.
+This is not to say that systemic politics offers nothing of value to questions about the specific foreign policy choices of countries.
+It can be combined with lower-level theories to explain the specific forms that a country’s activity might take, as Braumoeller does in [other work](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/systemic-politics-and-the-origins-of-great-power-conflict/22394D8AB869CDF8F73735EBCF3A37E5) examining militarized interstate disputes.
 Nonetheless, the generic framework is not tooled specifically to deal with the day-to-day choices